pepijn1/pepijn.xyz/index.md

 - Celebrate wins — it signals what you value and shows there is progress despite all the things that go wrong
 - Say the difficult or stupid things no one else dares to say
 - Be nice and spread joy

+## HOW TO IMPROVE CONVERSATIONS

+- Ask questions, be genuinely curious above all else
+- Say the things you cannot say or that are uncomfortable to say
+- Tolerate silence, even if it's mildly uncomfortable
+- When you disagree with someone, instead of stating your opinion, ask: what's the best argument against this?
+Or: how would you summarise your opponent's position as charitably as possible?
+- Raise someone's ambitions.
+It's free, it's underrated and it works.